-- Knowledge and Experience of the Role
+- Experience of the Role

 Types of Competency Questions You Could Be Asked

-Different industries will have different ways of phrasing their questions depending on what type of role it is that you have applied for.
 Here are some examples of how a competency question can be phrased.

 Describe a time where you had to take on a position of authority and you had to motivate the team to complete a project under a deadline.

-Planning and Organisations
+Planning and Organizations